 Businesses that provide care to live, captive animals, such as animal shelters or kennels, as well as stores that provide animal feed and supplies, are recognized as providing essential services.

-Breeders raising animals for sale, particularly those operating out of private homes, as well as their suppliers, such as businesses specializing in reproductive services, can resume their activities in accordance with the instructions applicable to retail businesses in their region .
+Breeders raising animals for sale, particularly those operating out of private homes, as well as their suppliers, such as businesses specializing in reproductive services, can resume their activities.

-Therapeutic care and grooming services for animals may resume and again be offered as of June 1st.
+Therapeutic care and grooming services for animals have been available again since June 1st.

-With regard to the availability of sports, recreational and outdoor activity services, information is available on the Resumption of outdoor recreational, sports and leisure activities during COVID-19 page as well as in the Q&A on this topic.
+Sports, recreational and outdoor activities are possible (lessons, agility or obedience classes, training, local competitions), as long as they take place outdoors and the two-metre physical distance between participants is maintained at all times.
+The information is published on the following Resumption of outdoor recreational, sports and leisure activities during COVID-19 page as well as in the Q&A on this topic.

 Yes, the boarding establishments can take care of new animals.